immadisairaj/prides/README.md

 - `TitleSlide`: common title slide template containing `title` and `subtitle`.
 - `SectionHeader`: common section header template containing only `title`.
 - `BlankSlide`: a slide that only allows option for background widget.
+- `CaptionSlide`: slide that can be used for captions (left bottom text).

 > More widgets to come in the upcoming releases.